Graduate Arts and Sciences Summer Courses

 Political Science

-POSC-6991-R11 - Political Risk Analysis
+POSC-6991-R11- Political Risk Analysis

-Summer Session I, May 28 - June 27, 2024
+Summer Session 1, May 27, 2025 - June 26, 2025

 Rose Hill: MW, 06:00PM - 09:00PM

-Graduate course.
 This course is primarily a research/writing course that culminates in an original paper where you will be required to analyze the political risks associated with a country of your choosing.
 While there will be only a minimal number of lectures, the instructor will serve as your individual mentor as you develop and present your paper.
-As part of the process of writing this paper, you will study methods used to assess and manage the political risks associated with foreign investment and international business; learn how to assess the domestic political climate of a country by examining factors such as the levels of political violence, the stability of the government, and the existence of political democracy, and make an overall assessment of a country's economic climate by evaluating key macroeconomic indicators.
+As part of the process of writing this paper, you will study methods used to assess and manage the political risks associatedwith foreign investment and international business; learn how to assess the domestic political climate of a country by examining factors such as the levelsof political violence, the stability of the government, and the existence of political democracy, and make an overall assessment of a country's economic climate by evaluating key macroeconomic indicators.
 You will also learn the importance of studying foreign relations of a country in order to evaluate the likelihood of any conflict it might have with its neighbors.

 CRN: 14973